myclonelife/exosphere/website/benefits.md

-  As the prototype solidifies and gains traction, you can gradually evolve it into a production-grade application by replacing one service at a time with more specific implementations, This avoids the dreaded [Big Rewrite](http://onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx), and while keeping technical debt contained and manageable.
+  As the prototype solidifies and gains traction, you can gradually evolve it into a production-grade application by replacing one service at a time with more specific implementations, This avoids the dreaded [Big Rewrite](http://onstartups.com/tabid/3339/bid/2596/Why-You-Should-Almost-Never-Rewrite-Your-Software.aspx) while keeping technical debt contained and manageable.

 * __risk reduction:__
   Your developers can reuse up to 80% of the code of one Exosphere application in other applications.